SAP/project-kb/prospector/README.md

 `python main.py <vulnerability_id> -r <repository_url> -v`

+## Testing

+First, you need to install pytest-cov:

+`pip install pytest-cov`

+To run the tests, run:

+`pytest`
 ## Credits

 This project was initially developed by Daan Hommersom as part of his thesis